ericonr/generate-sb-efi/README.md

 ## Configuration

 Currently, configuration is done through the `/etc/generate-sb-efi.conf` file, which contains the configuration for the whole process of generating the signed kernel images.
-An example can be found inside `res/generate-sb-efi.conf`.
+An example can be found inside `res/`.

+A hook for `pacman` can be found in the `res/` directory as well.
+Any update to `linux*` packages triggers it.
+It assumes the script is located at `/usr/local/bin` and also cleans up the target directory for the packages.

+## Installation

+An install script is offered as well!

 ## External libraries